Area charts are perfect for following and visualising trends in data. For example, the total deposit amount per month.

 In the above area chart, we are following the trend for deposit amounts on a monthly basis.

-The measure (the deposit amount trend) is represented by the pink line/area, with the value on the y-axis (you can also hover over the dots for more detailed information) and the dimension (the timeline by month) can be found on the X-axis.
+The Measure (the deposit amount trend) is represented by the pink line/area, with the value on the y-axis (you can also hover over the dots for more detailed information) and the d=Dimension (the timeline by month) can be found on the X-axis.

 Example 2: